lorraineC26/sushi_ordering/README.md

 SushiQueen is a front-end web application designed as a practice project to showcase HTML and CSS skills.
 It simulates a modern online Japanese food restaurant, offering users a glimpse into its mission, popular dishes, and current trending.

+⚠️ Please note that since this app is primarily for front-end practice, some buttons are not designed to be functional yet.

+🌸 It is deployed and accessible at: https://lorrainec26.github.io/sushiqueen/

 #### Desktop View
 <p align="center">
   <img src=https://github.com/lorraineC26/sushiqueen/blob/main/public/hero.png?raw=true alt="hero" width="300px" style="display: block; margin: 0 auto;">